pantheon-systems/documentation/source/_docs/guides/lockr.md

 ---
-title: Using Lockr to Secure and Manage API and Encryption Keys with WordPress and Drupal
+title: Using Lockr to Secure and Manage API and Encryption Keys
 description: Detailed information on how to set up and use Lockr in your WordPress and Drupal site.
 tags: [siteintegrations, security]
 categories: []